sdemyanov/ConvNet/README.md

 - For compilation the C++ version you need the have the Boost library.
 Just modify the paths in compile.m and run it.
 I tried it only in Windows, but it should work in Linux as well.
 You can also download the binaries from my website.

 - The "cnnexamples.m" file requires "mnist_uint8.mat" file to be performed.
-You can download it from Matlab Central File Exchange, just google it and save in ./data folder.
-You also need to create ./workspaces folder to save your weights.
+You can get it from [Matlab Central File Exchange](http://www.mathworks.com.au/matlabcentral/fileexchange/38310-deep-learning-toolbox/content/rasmusbergpalm-DeepLearnToolbox-45ef96c/data/mnist_uint8.mat), just download it and save in ./data folder.

 - Uncertainty comes not only from weights but also from batch shuffling.
 Therefore, when weights are passed to the cnntrain function, the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
 Another source of uncertainity is the dropout matrix.
 Therefore if want to get repeatable resutls, you need to setup all dropout rates to 0.